eliotcochrane/eliotcochrane.github.io/_posts/2023-11-14-preseason-wax.md

 ![File and diamond stone](/assets/img/file-diamond-lineup.jpeg) *Photo: Fine teeth file and diamond stone side-by-side.*

 If you plan to remove only a small bit of material, a diamond stone may be more than enough for most.
 Using an edge file and guide is just about enough, maybe even less in powder.
 As a local go-to technician for many weekend warrior racers, I will prepare the edges at the beginning of the season.
 After each day of skiing, those skiers will just take a diamond stone or ceramic stone and lightly touch up the edges until they feel sharp again.
-This gives the skis a little bit more longevity because the edge material stays around much longer.
+This gives the skis a little more longevity because the edge material stays around much longer.

 ### Scrape To Go